 - Affordable, even on the most popular night of the year, even without booking way in advance

 We got legit trapped.
 Major tips for celebrating Day of the Dead in Mexico: If you’re leaving before the hotel opens, make sure to give them a heads up.
 Our bus was at 6:00 am and we discovered as we tried to leave that we were locked in the hotel.
 Right before I planned to jump out a window, my husband talked me down and I was able to get in contact with a very sleepy someone.

-More tips for celebrating Day of the Dead in Mexico
+More info for your Day of the Dead in Mexico experience

 Have you ever attended a holiday celebration in another country?

 Let me know below!